Business Bankruptcy in Canada is primarily governed by the Bankruptcy and Insolvency Act (BIA), a…

 However, some debts are more severe than others and they require more than simple budgeting.
 At that point, it is wise to seek debt management help.
 There are a lot of debt management resources available out there.

 Some are informal and therefore not legally binding.
 On the other hand, insolvency solutions that are legally binding are much safer and reliable options.
-To get safe reliable debt management help you will want to go see a Licenced Insolvency Trustee (LIT).
+To get safe reliable debt management help you will want to go see a Licensed Insolvency Trustee (LIT).

 An LIT, is a professional that is federally regulated by the government of Canada to give debt help advice and services to individuals who need it.